THE DEVILLED EGG: TERMS AND CONDITIONS

 2. Information about us and how to contact us

 2.1 Who we are.
 We are The Devilled Egg Online, a trading name of The Devilled Egg Kitchen Academy Limited, a company registered in England and Wales.
-Our company registration number is 07377678 and our registered office is at Redwood House, 65 Bristol Road, Keynsham, Bristol BS31 2WB.
+Our company registration number is 07377678 and our registered office is at Ground Floor Wessex House, Pixash Lane, Keynsham, Bristol, England, BS31 1TP

 2.2 How to contact us.
 You can contact us by emailing us at email@example.com.

 2.3 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.

 2.4 “Writing” includes emails.
 When we use the words “writing” or “written” in these terms, this includes emails.